 Being so close to the Pacific Highway, Port Macquarie is incredibly easy to drive to from Sydney, Gold Coast and Brisbane.

-From Sydney, it will take approximately 4 hours and 20 minutes to drive to Port Macquarie (excluding breaks), mostly via the Pacific Highway.
+From Sydney, it will take approximately 4 hours and 20 minutes to drive to Port Macquarie (excluding breaks), mainly via the Pacific Highway.

 As mentioned above, before approaching Port Macquarie, it’s a good idea to visit the North Brother Lookout.

-From there, you can take a more scenic route into Port Macquarie via Ocean Drive along the coast.
+From there, you can take the more scenic route into Port Macquarie via Ocean Drive along the coast.

 Where to Eat